rafaelbreno/zig-os/docs/01_introduction.md

     - > [...] create an executable that can be run without an underlying operating system. [...]
 3. Use what's available:
     - > TODO: What can be used?
+4. Install `qemu-system-x86`
+    - > We'll be able to use `qemu-system-x86_64` to run our Minimal Kernel/OS.

 ## Setup